Basicprogrammer10/connorcode-writing/tutorial/web-hosting.md

 su server
 ```

-#### 5. Web Server
+### 🕸 Web Server

-To get into the home Dir of the server user use this CD she'll command
+To get into the home Dir of the server user use this CD shell command

 ```shell
 cd ~